of APL Apollo Tubes Limited

 RELATED PARTY TRANSACTIONS

-During the financial year ended 31 March 2017 all the contracts or arrangements ortransactions entered into by the Company with the related parties were in the ordinarycourse of business and on arm's length basis and were in compliance with the applicableprovisions of the Companies Act 2013 and the SEBI (LODR) 2015.
+During the financial year ended March 31 2019 all the contracts or arrangements ortransactions entered into by the Company with the related parties were in the ordinarycourse of business and on arm's length basis and were in compliance with the applicableprovisions of the Companies Act 2013 read with Regulation 23 of SEBI (LODR) 2015.

 Further the Company has not entered into any contract or arrangement or transactionwith the related parties which could be considered material in accordance with the policyof the Company on materiality of related party transactions.
 In view of the abovedisclosure in FORM AOC-2 is not applicable.

-The related party transaction policy as approved by the Board is available on thewebsite of the Company:http://www.aplapollo.com/pdf/rpt-policy.pdf
+the related party transaction policy as approved by the Board is available on thewebsite of the Company: https://www.aplapollo.com/policies/

 EMPLOYEE STOCK OPTION SCHEME (ESOS)

 the Company under the APL Apollo Employee Stock Option Scheme- 2015 ("ESOS-2015)approved by the shareholders vide a postal ballot on July 27 2015 and December 22 2015grants share-based benefits to eligible employees of the Company and employees ofsubsidiaries with a view to attracting and retaining the best talent encouragingemployees to align individual performances with Company objectives and promotingincreased participation by them in the growth of the Company. the total number of equityshares to be allotted pursuant to the exercise of the stock incentives under the ESOS-2015to the employees of the Company and its subsidiaries shall not exceed 750000 equityshares. the following disclosures are being made under Rule 12 of the Companies (ShareCapital and Debentures) Rules 2014 and the said disclosure is also available on thewebsite of the Company at www.aplapollo.com